‘Swing Time’, Part One, Chapter 2

 NYSSA

 Me too.
-I wouldn’t like to sacrifice that home of sorts just yet.
+I wouldn’t like to sacrifice that home we once had just yet.

 BILLY